 Boxpackers is a modern pod-style hostel located next to The Period, a small boutique hotel with spotless private rooms.
 Managed by the same group, the pair shares a single reception desk in The Period’s ground-floor coffee shop.
 Set in spacious rooms with nearly wall-size windows keeping things extra bright, bunks are partitioned into private nooks by light wood dividers.
 Each comes with...
 Read our full review of Boxpackers Hostel and The Period Hotel.

 Down a side street and a stone’s throw from some of central Bangkok’s best shopping, Lemonseed Rooms reminded us of a small town guesthouse.
 With a relaxed atmosphere, great service and spacious rooms that represent excellent value, there’s nothing sour here.
-The fish is thnking: “Good thing the cat is distracted by the bird.”
-The fact that Lemonseed files itself simply under...
+The fact that Lemonseed files itself simply under “rooms” rather than “boutique” or “design” is a breath of fresh...
 Read our full review of Lemonseed Rooms.

 In the shadow of Ratchaprarop Airport Rail Link station, Link Corner is a tried-and-true member of Bangkok's always-growing hostel club.
 While it probably won’t knock any socks off in terms of design, it's an overall quality hostel with cheaper dorms and private rooms than elsewhere in the lively Pratunam part of town.
-At a street corner, next to an airport link.
-We received a warm welcome...
+We received a warm welcome from the English-speaking receptionist as...
 Read our full review of Link Corner Hostel.

 During the 1960s and ’70s, Bangkok’s building boom gave rise to a stable of hotels catering mostly to Western tourists and US servicemen on leave from the war in Vietnam.
 The Opera Hotel is one of the rare ones that remains open today, looking much as it would have decades ago.
 Yes, it’s novel and pokey.
 But with a personable staff offering a swimming pool to go with well-equipped rooms...
 Read our full review of Opera Hotel.